 Some newer treatments are being tested in clinical trials.

-A biological therapy called ipilimumab (Yervoy) can shrink melanoma and control it for a time in people who have already had other treatments.
+A biological therapy called ipilimumab (Yervoy) can shrink advanced melanoma and control it for a time.
 You have it as a drip (intravenously).

 A drug called vemurafenib (Zelboraf) can shrink melanoma in people who have a change in a gene called BRAF V600.
 About half the people with melanoma have this gene change.
 Vemurafenib is called a BRAF inhibitor and you take it as a tablet.